State Farm: History

-Michael L. Tipsord is chairman and CEO of State Farm Mutual Automobile Insurance Company, and president and chief executive officer of State Farm Fire and Casualty Company, State Farm Life Insurance Company, and other principal State Farm affiliates.
+Michael L. Tipsord is chairman and CEO of State Farm Mutual Automobile Insurance Company.
+The company announced on December 28, 2023, that Tipsord will be retiring in 2024 and will be succeeded by Jon Farney, currently the company's chief financial officer.
+Jon Farney is the current president and chief executive officer of State Farm Mutual Automobile Insurance Company.

-By 2017, State Farms announced its plan to exit 11 facilities in America with the goal of streamlining and improving processes.
-In 2014, it already sold its operations in Canada to Desjardins Group, which continued to use the State Farm name.
+By 2017, State Farms announced its plan to exit 11 facilities in the United States to streamline and improve processes.
+In 2014, it sold its operations in Canada to Desjardins Group, which continued to use the State Farm name.
 Canadian policies were transferred to be underwritten by Desjardins Group on January 1, 2015.
 The State Farm brand continued to be used for agents and marketing until 2018.
 In 2018, State Farm Canada was officially rebranded to Desjardins Insurance through Desjardins Insurance Agents.
 The whole transition was completed in 2019.

+On May 28, 2023, the company announced it would stop issuing new home insurance policies in California due to wildfire risks and surging construction costs.

+In February 2025, State Farm, the largest home insurer in California, requested state regulators to approve an emergency rate increase due to the financial strain caused by payouts related to the January 2025 Southern California wildfires.
+The company is seeking an average rate hike of 22%, effective May 1, 2025.
+Specifically, the proposed increases include a 15% rise for renters and condominium owners and a 38% increase for insurance on rental dwellings.
+This follows previous rate adjustments, with a 6.9% increase granted in 2023 and a 20% increase the year before.
+Additionally, there is a pending request for a 30% hike, though it's unclear if this is still being pursued alongside the 22% increase.

 Logo

-The State Farm interlocked red tri-oval logo was created in the mid-to-late 1940s and later updated in 1953.
-For nearly 60 years, this design was critical to its brand image.
+The State Farm interlocked red tri-oval logo was created in the mid-to-late 1940s and updated in 1953.
+For nearly 60 years, this design depicting three interlocking ovals representing the company's core auto, life, and fire insurance business was critical to its brand image.

-On December 23, 2011, State Farm decided to transform its interlocked tri-oval logo to a contemporary logo to showcase the company's core service offerings of auto, fire, and life.
-The new logo was introduced January 1, 2012, in celebration of the company's 90th anniversary.
-It consists of a simple three-oval design adjacent to the State Farm wordmark.
+On December 15, 2011, State Farm transformed its interlocked tri-oval logo into a contemporary one to showcase the company's core service offerings of auto, fire, and life insurance.
+The new logo was introduced on January 1, 2012, in celebration of the company's 90th anniversary.
+It consists of a simple three-oval design with no wording in the ovals adjacent to the State Farm wordmark.
 According to Pam El, marketing vice president at State Farm, a change in image was needed to employ a bolder presence that could compete in today's digital world.